rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 The '~' instructs R to open the kiosk *relative* to the logged in users home directory.

-##### 8.3 Check for packages
+##### 8.3 Check for packages (Again!)

-- Notice the row of tabs on the IDE right-side panel approximately mid page.
-Select the 'Files' tab and navigate and open the file  ***code/global.R***  ( "code" is a subdirectory of MOTUS_KIOSK top-level folder).
+- Notice the row of tabs on the RStudio IDE right-side panel approximately mid page.
+Select the 'Files' tab and navigate and open the file  ***global.R***

 - Check at the top of the main source code window for a warning regarding several packages that may need still need to be installed...
-Go ahead and click the "Install" and Wait while it installs numerous package dependencies.
-This can take around 4 to 5 minutes....
+Go ahead and click the "Install" and wait while it installs any more package dependencies.
+(This can take around 4 to 5 minutes....)

-​	Note: see hints back in section 4 regarding getting packages to install.
+​	Note: see hints back in section 5 regarding getting packages to install.

 ​	Repeat checking for other packages still needing to be installed (if any) for these source code files:

-- open and check file: code/ui.R
+- open and check file: ui.R

 - open and check file: server.R

-  (And in the modules sub-folder....)
+  (Andnow in the in the code/modules sub-folder....)

-- open and check file: modules/receiverDeploymentDetections.R
+- open and check file: code/modules/receiverDeploymentDetections.R

-- open and check file: modules/ReceiverDetections.R
+- open and check file: code/modules/ReceiverDetections.R

-- open and check file: modules/tagDeploymentDetails.R
+- open and check file: code/modules/tagDeploymentDetails.R

-- open and check file: modules/tagDeploymentDetections.R
+- open and check file: code/modules/tagDeploymentDetections.R

-##### 8.4 Ready to run.
+##### 8.4 Ready to run !

 Now close the tabs for all source code files **EXCEPT** global.R, ui.R and server.R